Android-for-Python/Android-for-Python-Users/README.md

 `DEBUG : Cause: null pointer dereference`

 This message is not from Python, it is from the Android run time system.
-Some Android api call has been corrupted.
+Some Android API call has been corrupted.
 This is a memory corruption issue it may exhibit differently (or not at all) on different devices.
 Probably due to a misuse of Pyjnius, Plyer, or android_permissions.

 **ALERT** There is an [issue on some devices with KivyMD 1.1.1](https://github.com/kivymd/KivyMD/issues/1393) that can cause a null pointer deference, this issue does not exist in KivyMD 1.0.2 .
 You will see an (unfiltered) backtrace like this:
 ```